 Initially the locomotive was sent to the Ashington Coal Company by the War Department to help handle the demand for coal.

-The locomotive remained there until 1974 when it moved to the East Somerset Railway.
-The opencast site it had worked on became the Metro Centre at Gateshead in the 1980s.
+The locomotive next moved to Swalwell in September 1967.
+This opencast site it worked on became the Metro Centre at Gateshead in the 1980s.

 It was taken into preservation by 1974 to the East Somerset Railway, where shortly after arrival it was liveried in BR black with the BR number 68005 although it never ran in BR service.